zharley/stack/README.md

 ### About

-This is a tool kit consisting of my command-line scripts.
+This is a tool kit consisting of some scripts and dotfiles.

 ### Install